zilexa/Homeserver/docker/README.md

+If you have an understanding of Docker containerization and docker-compose to set it up, realise the following:
+_Containers, Images and non-persistent Volumes are mostly expendable: you can delete them all (basically delete contents of /var/lib/docker), run docker-compose and it will pull all images online, create containers and use your persistent volumes ($HOME/docker/...): the applications should be in the same state as they were before deletion (unless you didn't make the required volumes persistent via compose)._ This makes Docker the most simple, easy and fast way to deploy applications and maintain them.
+Updating = pull new image, re-create container.
+Usually 1 command or 2 mouse-clicks.

 ### Step 1 - Prepare your docker-compose.yml and personalise via environment variables
 1. Modify docker-compose.yml and .env to your needs and run docker-compose.
 2. Configure each docker application to your needs.